bgamari/ghc-wiki-import/records/explicit-classy-records.md

 Simple record system with selectors overloaded in explicitly-user-declared type classes.
+Thus one can control the scope as of any other type class.